-If you need a home mortgage with bad credit, you are not alone.
-You can get a mortgage with bad credit as long as you have been timely with your monthly credit obligations for the past 12 months.
-Just because you have had a period of prior bad credit does not make you a bad credit risk and mortgage lenders who specialize with originating and approving mortgage with bad credit realize this.
+Home Buyers needing to get qualified for a home mortgage with bad credit and lower credit scores are not alone.
+Borrowers can get a mortgage with bad credit as long as they have been timely with all monthly credit obligations for the past 12 months.
+Just because borrowers had a period of prior bad credit does not make them a bad credit risk.
+Lenders who specialize in originating and approving mortgages with bad credit realize this.
 There are many reasons why people had periods of bad credit especially after the financial, credit, and real estate collapse of 2008.

 Home Loan After Bankruptcy And Foreclosure

-Most first time home buyers go to their local bank to qualify for a residential mortgage loan.
-Many first time home buyers do not realize how the mortgage lending business works and think that a bank is the only place to apply for a mortgage loan and think that a mortgage company is a brick and mortar shop.
-Many mortgage borrowers who need a mortgage with bad credit end up getting turned down by their local banker and unfortunately, many bankers do not tell them or advise them that they can qualify with a mortgage broker who specializes in originating mortgage with bad credit.
-There are many mortgage lenders, like myself, who specialize in helping mortgage loan borrowers get a mortgage with bad credit.
-Just because you do not qualify with a bank, credit union, or a particular mortgage banker does not mean you will not qualify for a mortgage with a different lender with no mortgage overlays.
+Many first-time homebuyers do not realize how the lending business works.
+They often think that a bank is the only place to apply for a mortgage.
+Many borrowers who need a mortgage with bad credit end up getting turned down by their local banker.
+Unfortunately, many bankers do not tell them or advise them that they can qualify with other lenders who specialize in originating mortgages with bad credit There are many lenders, Gustan Cho Associates, who specialize in helping borrowers get a mortgage with bad credit.
+Just because borrowers do not qualify with a bank, credit union, or a particular mortgage banker does not mean they will not qualify for a mortgage with a different lender with no mortgage overlays.

 Mortgage Lender Overlays